 All payments made for salaries or Director’s fees have to be reflected in the right category in the financial accounts.
 All Labuan expatriates including directors holding work visas applied under their Labuan company will be regarded as salary payments for tax.
 Minimum salary eligible for 2 years’ renewable work visa is RM10,000.
 Labuan directors can also declare Director’s fee which not subject to any tax.

 5 Steps to make the monthly payment for tax contribution for salary is as follows:

 1. Register Labuan Company for Employer File, “E” number with the Inland Revenue Board (IRB)

 2. Determine if the employee (foreign director/ expatriates/ locals) has the monthly income more than RM2,850 threshold for tax deduction eligibility

 3. Check tax rate deduction for your total income (salary, commission, allowances etc) as per PCB Contribution Tax Deduction Table

 5. Make payment to at any IRB branch/ designated bank before 15th of each month.

-For complete guide how to make monthly tax payment, please refer to Guide to PCB Contribution.
-Please do engage the licensed tax agent to provide tax service for hassle free as most of the submission to IRB is in local Malaysian language.
+For a complete guide how to make the monthly tax payment, please refer to Guide to PCB Contribution.
+Please do engage the licensed tax agent to provide tax service for hassle-free as most of the submission to IRB is in local Malaysian language.